MY SITE

 Understanding the scope for unlocking a profound impasse in society’s struggle to deliver deep decarbonisation

-DeepDCarb is a collaborative project between researchers at the University of East Anglia and the University of Heidelberg, funded through an Advanced Grant from the European Research Council (Project number: 882601).
+DeepDCarb is a collaborative project between researchers at the University of East Anglia and the University of Heidelberg.

 The standard advice to politicians confronting long-term challenges such as decarbonisation is to adopt time-consistent commitment devices such as binding policies.
 Yet politicians appear unable to do this.
 The state-of-the art struggles to explain the causes, and hence the solutions, to this impasse.
 Political scientists argue that politicians fear retribution at the next election; psychologists claim that citizens understand what is at stake, but expect politicians to lead.
 The untested assumption is that both are locked into a ‘governance trap’ which greatly reduces the political feasibility of rapid change.